Core

 {'role': 'assistant', 'content': 'Hi!
 How can I help you?'},

-{'role': 'user',
+{'role': 'user', 'content': 'Call some functions!'},

-Message(content="I'll solve this step-by-step, using parallel calls where possible.", role='assistant', tool_calls=[ChatCompletionMessageToolCall(function=Function(arguments='{"a":10,"b":5}', name='simple_add'), id='toolu_01KjnQH2Nsz2viQ7XYpLW3Ta', type='function')], function_call=None, provider_specific_fields=None),
+Message(content="I'll solve this step-by-step, using parallel calls where possible.", role='assistant', tool_calls=[ChatCompletionMessageToolCall(function=Function(arguments='{"a": 10, "b": 5}', name='simple_add'), id='toolu_01KjnQH2Nsz2viQ7XYpLW3Ta', type='function')], function_call=None, provider_specific_fields=None),

 {'role': 'tool',